tomTTFB/Coleg-Gwent-Cyber-College-Python/README.md

 - **smoothie.py**: Smoothie cost estimator with input validation, error handling, and conditionals.

+- **tkinterapp.py**: Simple graphical window with a button.
+Demonstrates basic usage of Python's Tkinter library for GUI applications.
+When you click the button, it prints a message to the terminal.

+- **oopExample.py**: Demonstrates object-oriented programming with a `Student` class, including attributes, a constructor, and a method to calculate the average grade.

+- **proceduralexample.py**: Shows procedural programming with a function to calculate the average of a list, and includes code dissection tasks for identifying programming concepts.

+- **student-grading-program.py**: Interactive program for entering student names and scores, storing them in lists and dictionaries, and reporting pass/fail/probation status.

+- **work.py**: Contains code dissection challenges for procedural, object-oriented, and event-driven programming, with instructions for identifying code elements.

+- **arrays.py**: Demonstrates array (list) operations and manipulations in Python.

+- **java_to_py.py**: Multi-room painting cost calculator with user inputs for dimensions, paint types, undercoat options, and VAT calculations.

+- **matrix.py**: Matrix operations and examples (in development).

+- **namingconventions.py**: Examples of Python naming conventions (snake_case, CamelCase, etc.).

+- **queues.py**: Queue data structure implementation and usage.

+- **stacks.py**: Stack data structure implementation using lists.

+- **Validation_Techniques_Blank.py**: Template for practicing various input validation techniques.
 ## Contributing
 If you'd like to suggest improvements or add your own learning examples, feel free to fork and submit a pull request.
 Open an issue for discussions.